jaimejim/jaimejim.github.io/_posts/2021-06-22-ietf-hcert.markdown

  Schema version : 1.0.0
 ```

-The output is self-explanatory for the most part, and matches the paintext information.
+The output is self-explanatory for the most part, and matches the plaintext information.
 When it comes to the disease and the vaccine numbers, they are part of a classification system.
-So [840539006](https://ec.europa.eu/health/sites/default/files/ehealth/docs/digital-green-value-sets_en.pdf) stands for COVID-19 disease and J07BX03 which is used for all Covid19 vaccines (moderna, pfizer, astrazeneca...).
+So [840539006](https://ec.europa.eu/health/sites/default/files/ehealth/docs/digital-green-value-sets_en.pdf) stands for COVID-19 disease and J07BX03 which is used for all Covid19 vaccines (Moderna, Pfizer, Astrazeneca...).
 The specific vaccine is defined by the [EU/1/20/1528](https://ec.europa.eu/health/documents/community-register/html/h1528.htm) field which is BioNTech Pfizer in my case.

 During the tinkering I was pleasantly surprised to see use a lot of IETF-made technologies like [CBOR](https://datatracker.ietf.org/doc/html/rfc7049),  [COSE](https://www.rfc-editor.org/rfc/rfc8152.html), [CWT](https://datatracker.ietf.org/doc/html/rfc8392), [Base45](https://datatracker.ietf.org/doc/html/draft-faltstrom-base45), etc. Many of these -as far as I know- were initially intended for Internet of Things (IoT) as they focus on being lightweight and require little processing.
 Why did they chose IETF technologies?
 Well part of their [guiding principles](https://github.com/ehn-dcc-development/hcert-spec/blob/main/README.md#requirements-and-design-principles) are right on the IETF ballpark:

 > 2 .
 Use an encoding which is as compact as practically possible whilst ensuring reliable decoding using optical means.

 > 3 .
-Use existing, proven and modern open standards, with running code available (when possible) for all common platforms and operating environments to limit implementation efforts and minimise risk of interoperability issues.
+Use existing, proven and modern open standards, with running code available (when possible) for all common platforms and operating environments to limit implementation efforts and minimize risk of interoperability issues.

 The creators seem also looking at the edge of the standardization as they are using an IETF draft format for the [base45](https://datatracker.ietf.org/doc/draft-faltstrom-base45/) encoding and not an existing RFC.
 The news were also shared on [a IETF mailing list](https://mailarchive.ietf.org/arch/msg/cbor/M07MvOOyQlw-0P9i2GYYFd8hSbM/) by the creator of CBOR.